Ultra-processed food consumption associated with increased risk of heart disease, death.

 When foods are processed it may remove beneficial nutrients and other naturally occurring benefits, while adding non-beneficial nutrients and food additives.
 Processing also changes the physical structure of foods.
 The consumption of ultra-processed foods is linked with being overweight/obese, high blood pressure, metabolic syndrome, and Type 2 diabetes.

 Researchers used data from the Framingham Offspring Study to examine the role ultra-processed foods play in cardiovascular disease.
 After excluding participants with pre-existing CVD or missing data, the study included 3,003 middle-aged adults (on average 53.5 years).
-Over half of participants were female, 33.1% had undergone 16 years or more of education and two-thirds were either former or current smokers.
+Over half of the participants were female, 33.1% had undergone 16 years or more of education and two-thirds were either former or current smokers.
 Study participants were primarily Caucasian.
 Overall, 5.8% had diabetes and 19% had high blood pressure; prevalence was higher among participants who were high consumers of ultra-processed foods compared to low consumers.

 Using a modified version of the NOVA framework, which classifies foods according to the extent and purpose of the industrial processing they undergo, researchers classified food questionnaire food items into five categories: